FFTAI/fftai.github.io/docs/rocs_model.md

 # rocs_model Introduction

-rocs_model is a key component in RoCS that is responsible for external synchronization of robot 3D model information.
-It highly restores the coordinates and position of the robot and presents a beautiful UI through the http service
+RoCS model, within the RoCS framework, serves as a crucial component responsible for delivering 3D model information of the robot.
+Specifically, it enables the upper-level system to retrieve visual details such as the appearance and structure of the robot through an HTTP interface.

-The interior of rocs_model monitors the real-time position coordinate information of the robot through remote monitoring, and renders the model through websocket, a high-performance real-time communication method.
-This interaction provides developers with an intuitive understanding of the robot's current state, improving control and monitoring efficiency.
+In the development process, RoCS model plays a pivotal role.
+It empowers developers to achieve visual representation of the robot, encompassing its external features and structural aspects.
+This capability proves invaluable for monitoring and comprehending the robot's status, movements, and executed tasks.

-rocs_model played a pivotal role in the development process.
-It enables developers to implement the visual representation of the robot, including its external features and structural aspects.
-This ability has proven to be useful for monitoring and understanding the robot's status, movement, and performing tasks.
+The workflow of RoCS model typically involves the user interface or other applications sending an HTTP request to obtain 3D model information of the robot.
+Upon receiving the request, RoCS model responds with the relevant information, allowing the upper-level system to dynamically access real-time visual details of the robot's appearance and structure.
+This interaction provides developers with an intuitive understanding of the robot's current state, enhancing control and monitoring efficiency.

-For developers in robotic systems, the RoCS model is a powerful tool, providing the ability to better understand and visualize the details of the robot's appearance and structure throughout the development process.
+RoCS model serves as a potent tool for developers within a robot system, offering the capability to better comprehend and visualize the external appearance and structural details of the robot throughout the development process.